shilpagopi/SystemDesign/Examples/FBMessenger.md

 * Server capacity estimation: chat servers count?
 For 500 million connections, assuming a modern server can handle 50K concurrent connections at any time, we would need 10K such servers.

 ### HLD
+* use layer 4 load balancer which will make fixed TCP connections to each client device and webserver.
+Almost like a transparent node. because webservers are not stateless hee.
 * sendMsg -> sends to chatserver, receives acknowledgement, msg relayed to other chat participants, write to db (no need to wait for completing this, implement retries for writing to db)
+* create chatgroups -> update chat and chatParticipant tables
 * Whenever a client starts the app:
   * send all notifications immediately
   * and stays online for say 3 sec: